 Should You Buy a Router With Stock Firmware or a Flash-Ready Router?

-So, you might be wondering which route you should take?
-Well, since you’re already considering to install a VPN on a router, we bet you’ll want to get everything that your router offers.
+So, which route you should take?
+Well, since you’re already considering installing a VPN on a router, we bet you’ll want to get everything that your router offers.
 With this said, buying a flash-ready router seems like the best option – and you have many models at your disposal, available in different price ranges.

 Remember that prior to buying any router, you should check its compatibility with DD-WRT by using the firmware’s official database.
 You can search by manufacturer or model, so make sure to do your research to avoid any problems later on.
 You can also check the official list of supported devices by DD-WRT.